dillonreese/FPV/betaflight-setup.md

 ## Ports

-- Configure Smart Audio (if availeble)
+- Configure Smart Audio (if available)

 - Configure GPS (if available